-This table gives an example of how the ongoing annual fees and costs in Perpetual Charitable and Community Investor Fund can affect your investment over a 1-year period.
+This table gives an example of how the ongoing annual fees and costs in Perpetual Charitable Endowment Fund can affect your investment over a 1-year period.
 You should use this table to compare this product with other products offered by managed investment schemes.

-EXAMPLE - PER CHARITABLE A COMMUNITY IN FUND ND BALANCE OF \$50,000 WITH A CONTRIBUTION OF \$5,000 DURING YEAR Contribution fees Nil For every additional \$5,000 you put in, you will be charged \$0.00 PLUS Management fees and costs 1.52% And , for every \$50,000 you have in the Perpetual Charitable and Community Investor Fund you will be charged or have deducted from your investment \$760.00 each year PLUS Performance fees 0.11% And , you will be charged or have deducted from your investment \$55.00 in performance fees each year PLUS Transaction costs 0.19% And , you will be charged or have deducted from your investment \$95.00 in transaction costs EQUALS Cost of Perpetual Charitable and Community If you had an investment of \$50,000 at the beginning of the year and you put in an additional \$5,000 during that year, you would be charged fees and costs of \$910.00.
-Investor Fund What it costs you will depend on the fees we negotiate with Perpetual Private.
+Example - Perpe Charitable Endo Fund Balance of \$50,000 with a contribution of \$5,000 during year Contribution fees Nil For every additional \$5,000 you put in, you will be charged \$0.00 Plus Management fees and costs 1.42% And, for every \$50,000 you have in the Perpetual Charitable Endowment Fund you will be charged or have deducted from your investment \$710.00 each year Plus Performance fees 0.14% And, you will be charged or have deducted from your investment \$70.00 in performance fees each year Plus Transaction costs 0.09% And, you will be charged or have deducted from your investment \$45.00 in transaction costs Equals Cost of Perpetual Charitable Endowment Fund If you had an investment of \$50,000 at the beginning of the year and you put in an additional \$5,000 during that year, you would be charged fees and costs of \$825.00.
+What it costs you will depend on the fees we negotiate with Perpetual Private.

-- 1 We have assumed a constant value of \$50,000 for the whole year. - \ Additional fees may apply:
+- $\,$ 1 $\,$ We have assumed a constant value of \$50,000 for the whole year. - \Additional fees may apply:

-A buy spread of 0.25%, equal to \$12.50 on a \$5,000 contribution, will also apply.
+A buy spread of 0.20%, equal to \$10.00 on a \$5,000 contribution, will also apply.